Rental Income Property Cash Flow

 In our world, real estate investors are always expecting the income property's bottom-line to be positive so they can pocket enough money to supplement their income and perhaps set aside for future family expenses.
 For most of our investors, cold hard cash is king.

-In the following article, we'll go over how cash flows come from a rental income property so those of you new to real estate investing have at least an elementary understanding of what it is.
+In the following article we'll look at how cash flows are generated by a rental income property so those of you new to real estate investing have at least an elementary understanding of what it is starting with a definition:

-- Ongoing - Cash flows received by the investor throughout his or her holding period (e.g., income from rented apartment units or leased office space, coin-operated washers and dryers, storage facilities and so on).
+- Ongoing - This is the ongoing stream of income collected by the real estate investor throughout his or her holding period.
+Namely, the income generated from rented apartment units or leased office space, coin-operated washers and dryers, storage facilities and so on.

-- One-Time - Cash flows (or sales proceeds) received as a result of a sale of the investment property.
+- One-Time - This is the one-time cashflow — or sales proceeds — real estate investors collect as a result of selling the investment property.

-It may be daily, weekly, monthly, or annual cash flows, and may also result in a sum that's negative or positive.
-That is, there may be some money remaining for the investor to collect and pocket, or there may be a deficient which the owner most cover out-of-pocket.
+Cashflow is not categorically limited to any particular time frame.
+They may be daily, weekly, monthly, quarterly, semi-annually or annually.
+They may also result in a sum that's positive or negative.
+That is, there may be instances (positive) when some money remains for the investor to collect and pocket, and there may also be instances (negative) when outflows are greater than inflows and result in a deficient which the owner most cover out-of-pocket.

 Finally, there are two sources of income available to the investor: